Help us improve our content by rating this page.

 Our courses offer the right balance of practical knowledge and academic excellence and a wide range of study options.

 Recommended for students who want to enter the aviation industry in non-flying roles.
-The major provides a broad professional education and introduction to the core industry activity of flying people and freight from point to point.
+This major provides a broad professional education and introduction to the core industry activity of flying people and freight from point to point.
 It also allows students to plan their career path into a range of options within the aviation industry.

 Flight Planner, Aviation Operations Controller, Load Controller, CASA Regulator, Fixed Based Operations Officer, Accident Investigator